aouyed/aouyed/README.md

 ## Hi there 👋

+I am a computational physicist tha uses geospatial data science for climate research at the University of Ariszona.
+Some highlights:

+I use computer vision and AI algorithms to transform satellite data into meaningful physical observations that can be used for forecasting.
+Codes:

+ I have also worked in monthly forecasting of US climate using  convulutional neural networks that treat weather data as images.
+Codes:

+Currently looking for new job opportunities.

 <!--
 **aouyed/aouyed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.